search

 Core Curriculum** (15 credits, 5 courses)

-1. Stat 701 Advanced Probability I
+1. STAT 701 Advanced Probability Theory I

-2. Stat 702 Advanced Probability II
+2. STAT 702 Advanced Probability Theory II

-3. Stat 703 Mathematical Statistics
+3. STAT 703 Mathematical Statistics

-4. Stat 706 General Linear Models I
+4. STAT 706 General Linear Models I

-5. Stat 707 General Linear Models II
+5. STAT 707 General Linear Models II

 Electives (12 credits, 4 courses)

 Twelve credits in statistics, computer science, mathematics, or relevant areas of application, selected to constitute a cohesive program.
 Typically, these courses are at the MATH 700 and/or STAT 700 level.
-Electives must be approved by the Graduate Statistics and Applied Math Advisor.
+Electives must be approved by the Graduate Statistics and Applied Mathematics Advisor.

 Project (3 credits, 1 course)

-Stat 790 Case Seminar
+STAT 790 Case Seminar

 The student, guided by a member of the faculty, prepares a project in statistics.
 The student presents the results to faculty and students in a seminar during the student’s final semester.
 This replaces the comprehensive examination requirement.